decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 Circumstances sometimes require communication about the format of DIDComm messages.
 The canonical way to do this is with IANA media types, based on the conventions of [RFC6838](https://tools.ietf.org/html/rfc6838).

-All three DIDComm message formats &mdash; plaintext, signed, and encrypted &mdash; can be correctly understood as more generic [JWMs](https://tools.ietf.org/html/draft-looker-jwm-01) or even as arbitrary JOSE content.
+All three DIDComm message formats &mdash; plaintext, signed, and encrypted &mdash; can be correctly understood as more generic [JWMs (JSON Web Messages)](https://tools.ietf.org/html/draft-looker-jwm-01) or even as arbitrary JOSE content.
 Since code that expects JOSE conventions but not DIDComm may matter in some implementations, this spec recommends the JOSE convention of [using `typ` to make JOSE structure formats self-describing](https://tools.ietf.org/html/rfc7515#section-4.1.9).
 This is particularly helpful in the outermost envelope of any DIDComm message, before unwrapping begins.
 (As RFC 7515 notes, `typ` "will typically not be used by applications when the kind of object is already known.")

 The relevant media types are: